nunet/device-management-service/tokenomics/README.md

     // MaxNetworkBandwidth is the maximum network bandwidth usage allowed within the pricing period.
     MaxNetworkBandwidth int
 }
 ```

 ---

-**tokenomics.Proofs.Authentication:** type is designed to handle the authentication details necessary for secure transaction processing within the payment gateway system.
+**tokenomics.Authentication:** type is designed to handle the authentication details necessary for secure transaction processing within the payment gateway system.
 This type includes:

 - **Encryption**: Specifies the encryption method or protocol used to protect the data involved in the authentication process, ensuring that data is transmitted securely and is kept confidential from unauthorized parties.
 - **ZKProof**: Contains the zero-knowledge proof (ZKProof) which allows the verification of the transaction's authenticity without exposing sensitive information.
 This proof ensures that the transaction is valid while preserving privacy.